gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

 ## 1. Authentication

-Azure AI Foundry provides several authentication methods.
-This example uses **Key Authentication** with the Azure AI Inference SDK.

-Azure AI Foundry is a platform for deploying and managing AI models, providing endpoints for inference and integration with Azure services.

-To authenticate:
+Azure AI Foundry provides secure access to deployed AI models using key authentication.
+You will need your model's endpoint URL and API key, which can be found in the Azure AI Foundry portal under your deployment's **SDK** section.

 1. Go to your Azure AI Foundry deployment in the portal.
-2. From the **SDK** dropdown, select **Azure Inference SDK**.
+2. Select **Azure Inference SDK** from the SDK dropdown.
-3. Choose **Authentication type**: Key Authentication.
+3. Choose **Key Authentication** as the authentication type.
-4. Copy the **Key** and **Endpoint** values for use in your code.
+4. Copy the **Key** and **Endpoint** values for use in your application.

 ## 2. Developer environment setup